Conphil000/Conphil000/README.md

 - 👋 Hi, I’m @Conphil000
 - 👀 I’m interested in Chemical Engineering, Computer Science, Software Engineering, you name it!
-- 🌱 I’m currently learning API Applications for Machine Learning Algorithims into legacy databases!
+- 🌱 I’m currently learning API Applications for integrating Machine Learning into legacy databases!
 React next!
 - 💞️ I’m looking to collaborate on projects that bring nicer people into society.
 - 📫 How to reach me conphil000@gmail.com or https://www.linkedin.com/in/conor-phillips-7562b9170/